thuiar/MIntRec2.0/README.md

 <br>
 </p>

-MIntRec2.0 is a large-scale multimodal multi-party benchmark dataset for  intent recognition and out-of-scope detection in conversations.
+MIntRec 2.0 is a large-scale multimodal multi-party benchmark dataset for  intent recognition and out-of-scope detection in conversations.
 We also provide benchmark framework and evaluation codes for usage.

 Example:
 ![Example](figs/example.png "Example")